 |8||Plant phenotyping to understand mechanisms of salinity tolerance||Phenotyping, Stress tolerance|

 |9||Dynamic control system for multi-channel LED illumination systems to enable near-natural plant growth||Plant physiology, Photosynthesis|

 |10||Dynamic isotope model to trace the geographical origin of agricultural products||Modelling in plants|

 Program Administration and Training

-PlantHUB students will be enrolled at ETH Zurich, University of Zurich or University of Basel, corresponding to their supervisors' lab affiliations.
+PlantHUB students are enrolled at ETH Zurich, University of Zurich or University of Basel, corresponding to their supervisors' lab affiliations.
 Candidates participate in the PSC PhD Program Plant Sciences.

-As an ITN program, 50% of the PhD time will be spent in a partner industry company.
+As an ITN program, 50% of the PhD time will be spent in a partnering industry company.